Strategies for Growth: Planet Marketing Helps Small Businesses Thrive

 Conserve Energy

-There are a few easy ways you can conserve energy at the office.
+There are a few easy ways you can conserve energy at the office:

 • Power down: It’s amazing how many electronics lurk in standby mode, silently sucking up energy.
-Get into the habit of powering down computers, monitors, and printers at the end of the day.
+Get into the habit of powering down computers, monitors, modems, and printers at the end of the day.
 Consider upgrading any appliances like your kitchen fridge to a more energy-efficient model.

 • Think before you print: In this digital age, do you really need a paper copy of that report?
 Encourage double-sided printing when necessary and explore cloud-based document storage solutions to minimise paper usage.
-If you fill out a lot of paperwork, look into a tablet-based solution.

 • Consider solar: If you’re renting a space, ask the landlord if they would consider adding solar panels.
 Or if you own your space, look into it yourself!
 It could save a lot of money in the long run and save on fossil fuel usage.